Sharing is caring!

 To avoid surprises, you can search specifically for the type of yoga that you want to do.
 It’s nice to find a place that you feel “at home” when traveling to a new area.
 Culture shock is real.
 Visiting a yoga studio can feel like going home if you find the right place.

-I have found several “home studios” through traveling.
+I have found several “home studios” through traveling, Yoga Pod in Vietnam being one of them!
 Yoga studios tend to be open-minded spaces full of welcoming people.
 There’s an international community in the yoga world.
 Meeting fellow yogis in your travels can enrich your travel experience too.
 Stay open to the possibility of new relationships and connections in your life.
 Check out a local studio wherever you are.

 This next idea is a simple one, but it is effective.
 I love having a private space to lay my mat out.
 When you book a place with a built-in practice space, you eliminate the need to search elsewhere.
 All you need to maintain your practice is your mat and a little bit of space.
 No need to look for studios in advance or worry about transportation, schedules, etc.